nurkhankk/Nurkhankk/README.md

 Thanks to our website, final year students who know this or that subject very well will be able to conduct classes for elementary students, helping them to succeed in this subject, thus, with a good indicator of teaching and knowledge of this subject, close their Internship subject.

 ## Technologies
-Backend: Java Spring (Boot, Core, Data), PosrgreSQL, Apache Tomcat/r
+Backend: Java Spring (Boot, Core, Data), PosrgreSQL, Apache Tomcat\
-Frontend: React.js, TailwindCSS__
+Frontend: React.js, TailwindCSS<br />
 UX/UI: Figma, Adobe Photoshop__
 Development methodology: Agile (Scrum)__